Ain't Nothin' Like Me: Background

 In 2003, Joe released his fifth studio album And Then.
 Produced by Joe's labelmate R. Kelly along with Roy "Royalty" Hamilton, Kevin "Shekspere" Briggs, Carvin & Ivan, and others, the album reached number 26 on the US Billboard 200 albums chart, selling 121,000 copies in its first week of release.
 It produced the R&B top thirty single "More & More" and "Ride wit U" and was eventually certified gold by the Recording Industry Association of America (RIAA).

 Soon after, Joe started work on his sixth full-length album.
 Aiming for a new direction, while maintaining the romantic, gospel-influenced R&B style mixed in hip-hop elements, the singer collaborated with a different range of writers and producers to create the bulk of the album, including Bryan Michael Cox, Cool & Dre, Sean Garrett, The Smith Brothers, and Tim & Bob.
-Although he co-wrote five songs on the album, Joe decided to leave most of the writing and producing to his collaborators: “I look at what the record ultimately needs [...]It’s about making a great record, not about how many songs I have on the album.
+Although he co-wrote five songs on the album, Joe decided to leave most of the writing and producing to his collaborators: “I look at what the record ultimately needs [...]
+It’s about making a great record, not about how many songs I have on the album.
 A lot of artists get into writing too much, and the album starts to sound the same.
 I like working with several different producers who can bring their own sound to the record.
 It gives the album more variety and dimension.”

+In an interview with Jet, Joe further noted: "The only thing different on this album is the tempo.
+The rhythm of the songs; it's more uptempo than the past albums I put out."
 The singer named “If I Was Your Man” and “It’s Me” as two of his favorite songs on the album; both tracks were written by the Norwegian duo Stargate.
 Commenting on their work, Joe elaborated, that "it was a blast working with [them].
 They are doing something great for R&B, creating strong midtempo and uptempo songs and tracks.
 There’s normally a lot of slow ballads in R&B, but they bring in more uptempo grooves and sounds.”